Premalal Jayasekara

-Halkedaliya Lekamlage alias Mahawela Lekamlage Premalal Jayasekara (ප්රේමලාල් ජයසේකර), also known by his pseudonym Choka Malli (චොකා මල්ලි) is a Sri Lankan convicted murderer, politician, and is a member of the Parliament of Sri Lanka and a former government deputy minister.
+Halkedaliya Lekamlage alias Mahawela Lekamlage Premalal Jayasekara (ප්රේමලාල් ජයසේකර), also known by his pseudonym Choka Malli (චොකා මල්ලි) is a Sri Lankan politician, and is a member of the Parliament of Sri Lanka and a former government deputy minister.

 On 31 July 2020, he along with two others were sentenced to death over a fatal shooting during the 2015 Sri Lankan presidential election. but were acquitted and released by the Court of Appeal on 31 March 2022.

 Murder conviction

 The lead-up to the 2015 Sri Lankan presidential election was marred by some violence.
-On January 05 2015 opposition candidate Maithripala Sirisena was due to address a rally in the town of Kahawatta in the Ratnapura District.
+On January 5, 2015 opposition candidate Maithripala Sirisena was due to address a rally in the town of Kahawatta in the Ratnapura District.
 Premalal Jayasekara, then a Deputy Minister in the government of incumbent President Mahinda Rajapaksa, was involved in a shooting incident that fatally wounded a supporter of Sirisena who was decorating the election stage.

 After a trial lasting 5 years, the Ratnapura High Court sentenced Jayasekara and two others to death on 31 July 2020.
 Later they filed petitions with the Court of Appeal citing that the manner in which the death sentence was imposed was in violation of the law.
 On 31 March 2022, they were acquitted and released by the Court of Appeal.